HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

 > This section uses [Example 2](xml/example_2.xml)

-The CDF specification permits a wide range of data to be stored in a CVR, ranging from minimal information about the voted contests and contest selections to expanded information about all contests on the ballot as well as other items.
-This section explains the construction of a minimal 1500-103 instance, containing only the voted contests and candidates that were selected by the voter.
+The CVR specification permits a wide range of data to be stored in a CVR, ranging from minimal information about the voted contests and contest selections to expanded information about all contests on the ballot as well as other items.
+This section explains the construction of a minimal 1500-103 instance, containing only the contests and candidates that were selected by the voter.
 It contains two CVRs, each indicating a selection for a candidate in a contest.
 Each CVR also references an image of the corresponding scanned ballot.

-> A 1500-103 instance (i.e. XML or JSON) may contain one or more `CVRs`, which in turn must contain one or more `CVRSnapshots`, each representing a CVR at specific point in time.
+> A 1500-103 instance (in XML or JSON) may contain one or more `CVRs`, which in turn must contain one or more `CVRSnapshots`, each representing a CVR at specific point in time.

 The file is divided roughly into two parts: the CVR elements at the beginning followed by other elements for defining the election and its contests, candidates, and contest selections so that the CVR elements can link to them as necessary.
 [Lines 188-227](https://github.com/HiltonRoscoe/CDFPrototype/blob/902f72bdc1399f9b6a8164ac85e75be0d14d4588/CVR/xml/example_2.xml#L188-L227) describes an election containing the contest, candidate, and contest selection definitions.